tonychang04/Sarcastic-Headlines-Detector/README.md

 pip3 install -r requirement.txt
 ```

-## **Future Posssiblities**
+## **Future Possiblities**
-* Create a web version of this to increase convenience
+* Create a web version of the app to increase convenience
-* Add more headlines for a more conclusive prediction
+* Add more headlines into dataset for a more conclusive prediction

 ## **Contact**
 For any bugs and advices, contact </br>